V-Vivek/Data-Engineering-Assignments/PythonAssignment-1-Part2.md

 Q11.
 Can we use keywords as a variable?
 Support your answer with reason.
 > We cannot use keyword as a variable name.
 This may override the predefined purpose of the keyword & end up as an error.

 Q12.
 What is indentation?
-What's the use of indentaion in Python?
+What's the use of indentation in Python?
 > Indentation is nothing but 4 consecutive spaces in Python.
 It is used to identify the section/block of code.
 It is used in functions, classes, loops, decision statements, etc

 Q13.
 How can we throw some output in Python?